akhilvreddy/Signal-Estimator/README.md

 # Signal Estimator

-In this project I used
+In this project I used _signal triangulation_ to get my results, which I explained below.